clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

    move to the next.

 #.
 Select the :guilabel:`In [2]` cell and click the |run-cell| button to load
    the MNIST data.
-The successful output is shown on figure 4.
+The successful output is shown on Figure 4.

    .. figure:: figures/machine-learning-4.png
       :alt: Successful import of MNIST data